PHOTOX/photoxrepo/SPECTRA/PROCESS/README.md

 #### EXAMPLE 1 (continuation)

 So now we have extracted data from 10 excited-state calculations and we want to create the spectrum.
-Change the SETUP part in `ProcessSpectra.sh` just like this:
+Change the SETUP part in `CalcSpectrum.sh` just like this:

 ```
 ##### SETUP FOR SPECTRA MODELLING ###################################